Instance-JS/Instance/docs/ADR.md

 ### Final Outcome

 Maintain a non-proxified Instance implementation to ensure predictable inheritance, equality, and `instanceof` semantics until ECMAScript standardizes Transparent Proxies.

+> The decision was made on the spot to abandon any Proxy-based architecture, once it became clear to me that the answer to some problems is that they are unsolvable with current tools: It is my professional opinion that there is no Proxy-based workaround or hack possible that allows Transparent Proxies to be emulated or polfyilled without formally standardizing (the implementation of) Transparent Proxies at the language level.
+This insight actually proved a critically important step toward enabling the architectural breakthroughs of ADR-006 through ADR-008.
+Proxy opacity would have fundamentally broken the `instance === element` pattern, as proxies cannot achieve true >identity with their targets.
+Maintaining object transparency enabled the constructor return override pattern (upcoming) that defines a core pillar of Instance's architecture.

 ---